ThiliniDharma/Milestone_Project_01/README.md

 #### Milestone Project 1: Browser Game | Software development bootcamp | The University of Chicago
 #### 2023 © - Adventure of Von -Created by Thilini Dharmawardhana.
 All Rights Reserved.

-# Adventure of Von -2D browser game
+# Adventure of Von -2D Browser Game

 A Adventure girl running 2D browser game where the objective is to move forward then jump and avoiding obstacles to achieve a higher score.
 Once you hit the obstacle then you will lose the game.